viviantitus/IndexOne/README.md

-Total time taken to compute kmeans is 69 seconds for 10000 vectors of dimension 512 Optimised version of rust takes 469ms which is 14612% increase whereas scikit python taken 1.36s
+Total time taken to compute kmeans is 69 seconds for 10000 vectors of dimension 512 Optimised version of rust takes 9s whereas scikit python taken 1.36s

+Two bugs in kmeans:
+kmeans needs to go beyond 10000 vectors of 512 dims